Tel: 01654 702837 (+44 1654 702837 from outside the UK)

 The small cottage shared by Paul and his young family (and dogs) was soon filled to overflowing with thousands of old books.
 The need to take on more staff to deal with the ever-increasing mail-order business led to the acquisition of shop and storage premises in the centre of Machynlleth.
 His attractive stone-built shop is now a place of pilgrimage for anglers and sportsmen from all over the world.
 Endeavouring to provide as wide a range of books as possible, Paul soon found that the needs of his customers could not be met entirely from the second-hand market.
 This led to a policy of buying up extensive stocks of new books and remainders, and of encouraging publishers to reprint out-of-print titles that were in demand, and inevitably to Coch-y-Bonddu Books becoming publishers in their own right.

-Over the years, we have taken over the stocks and lists of a number of other publishers.
-The first of these was Beekay Publishers with its extensive list of carp fishing books.
-In 2008 we were joined by the Flyfisher's Classic Library, a well-respected publisher of classic flyfishing books, and we have continued to expand this important series.
-Most recently we have taken over the publishing list of Ken Smith Publishing and are proceeding with the publication of the long-awaited Forgotten Flies of Roger Woolley.
+Over the years, we have taken over the stocks and lists of a number of other publishers and booksellers.
+The first of these was Beekay Publishers with its extensive list of carp and coarse fishing books.
+In 2008 we were joined by the Flyfisher's Classic Library, an important series that we have continued to expand, followed shortly after by Ken Smith Publishing - publisher of fine and scholarly new flyfishing books.
+Most recently we acquired the stock and publishing list of Tideline Books.
+Founded by Geoff Worrall in 1969, Tideline Books was for many years the principal publisher of books on field sports in Britain.
+Over 100 titles on wildfowling, sporting guns, deer-stalking, and terriers and lurchers have been added to the Coch-y-Bonddu list - many of them at bargain prices.